 Maybe you are planning on going to Thailand in the future, or thinking about visiting the islands near Bangkok?

 If so, then you have come to the right place, because more people visit Bangkok, Thailand than any other destination in the world.

-Indeed Bangkok was the most visited city in the world, with over 20.05 million international visitors per year passing through Suvarnabhumi Airport in the year upto September 2018.
+Indeed Bangkok was the most visited city in the world, with over 22 million international overnight visitors per year passing through Suvarnabhumi Airport in the year up to September 2019.

 Bangkok is an exciting, vibrant, modern city with a wealth of tourist attractions and it is known as the gateway to the Orient for good reason.